openhab/openhab-docs/configuration/rules-dsl.md

 end
 ```

 - `<RULE_NAME>` - Each rule must have a unique name (given within quotes).
 It is recommended that you choose a name that has meaning when spoken.
+The rule name also has to be unique across all rule files.
 - `<TRIGGER_CONDITION>` - The triggering event upon which the rule logic is executed.
 A rule is executed in reaction to one or more trigger conditions.
 Multiple conditions are separated by the keyword `or`.
 Please see below for different possible triggers.
 - `<SCRIPT_BLOCK>` - Contains the logic that should be executed when a trigger condition is met, see the [script](#scripts) section for details on its syntax.